 - Eye protection must be worn.

 - First Aid point.

-Most signs will be fairly self-explanatory but some signs may be specific to your industry or job and require further explanation so make sure you ask your health and safety manager if you are unsure of any.
+Most signs will be fairly obvious in meaning.
+However, some signs may be specific to your industry or job and require further training so make sure you ask your health and safety manager if you are unsure of any.